Parent Information & Code of Conduct

 |8 & Under*||Sub-Bantam||2015|

 *Per USATF Rule 300.1 (c) “Athletes must be at least seven (7) years of age on December 31 of the current year to compete at the Youth Athletics or Junior Olympic National Championships.”

 ** Athletes who are still 18 through the final day of the USATF National Junior Olympic Track & Field Championships are eligible to compete in the 18-19 age division through that meet.

 Occasionally we are asked to help with supplying volunteers, either for USATF or for Empire State Sports Council meets.
 If you are interested in volunteer opportunities for these meets, please speak to one of our team managers.

 Please note that parents are NOT allowed on the field of competition during ANY USATF meets.
 Walking on to the field during a USATF meet may result in disqualifications.

-Practices are held every Monday and Thursday from 6:00-7:30pm at the Ichabod Crane High School Track, from late April to early July.
+Practices are held every Thursday from 6:00-7:30pm at the Ichabod Crane High School Track, from late April to early July.
 Often there are changes to this schedule, or practice may be shortened due to inclement weather.
 Parents are therefore asked to adhere to the following guidelines for practices:

 – If your athlete is 12 years old or younger, please stay at the track during practice.